unatrangthuyngo/time-series-analysis/README.md

 over the period 1960 to 2024.

 The aim is to:
--Investigate the temporal characteristics of both series -asses stationarity and structural changes
+- Investigate the temporal characteristics of both series
+- asses stationarity and structural changes
--develop appropriate forecasting models
+- develop appropriate forecasting models
--and evaluate model perfromance using statistical diagnostics and forecast accuracy measures.
+- and evaluate model perfromance using statistical diagnostics and forecast accuracy measures.

 Through the analysis,  the following questions were decided:

 1. Do TLB and TFR exhibit synchronized structural breaks (e.g post-2008 or Covid-19), and how do these shifts degrade the forecasting accuracy of the ARIMA models?

-2.To what degree is the Long term decline in TFR driven by secular trends (e.g increasing maternal age) versus cyclical shocks (e.g changes in healthcare access or contraceptive prevalence)
+2. To what degree is the Long term decline in TFR driven by secular trends (e.g increasing maternal age) versus cyclical shocks (e.g changes in healthcare access or contraceptive prevalence)

-3.How does volatility of Total Live Births respond to macroeconomic fluctuations (e.g, CPI or Unemployment), and is there a consistent 9-12 month lagged effect?
+3. How does volatility of Total Live Births respond to macroeconomic fluctuations (e.g, CPI or Unemployment), and is there a consistent 9-12 month lagged effect?

 ## Data cleaning
  Data: https://tablebuilder.singstat.gov.sg/table/TS/M810091